Som-Energia/plantmonitor/README.md

 - Restart services: `sudo supervisorctl restart all`
 - Check for startup errors in the service logs
 - Wait for the first insert in the api from the plants to return 200 OK
-- Check insert on database
+- Check insert on database or database connection (checks models) with `python check_db_connection.py`
+- Do the same process on every raspberrypi if the models changed

 Troubleshooting
 ===============